 However his type of “special” education is sometimes felt to be inadequate and inferior, as well as separate and not necessarily equal to the regular education programs in the other regular classrooms.
 Current federal law (IDEA) mandates that all children receive a Free and Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE) –and it is up to the each child’s Individualized Education Program (IEP) team to determine what constitutes FAPE and LRE for that particular child.

-The rationale for inclusive education for students with Autism Spectrum Disorder (ASD) is as follows:
+The rationale for inclusive education for students on the autism spectrum is as follows:

-- Children with ASD have the right to be educated in the least restrictive environment.
+- Children on the autism spectrum have the right to be educated in the least restrictive environment.

-- Children with ASD deserve the same learning opportunities as typical learners.
+- Children on the autism spectrum deserve the same learning opportunities as typical learners.

-- Children with ASD can learn appropriate (social) behavior from the typically developing peer models and classmates.
+- Children on the autism spectrum can learn appropriate (social) behavior from the typically developing peer models and classmates.

-- Children with ASD or other special needs spend their entire lives in a typically developing world and learning beside their neighbors and friends is a more natural environment.
+- Children on the autism spectrum or other special needs spend their entire lives in a typically developing world and learning beside their neighbors and friends is a more natural environment.

-- Children without special needs need to understand how to learn and eventually work alongside those with handicapping conditions, who will live with them in their community.
+- Children without special needs need to understand how to learn and eventually work alongside those with different abilities and areas of difficulty, who will live with them in their community.
 Inclusion provides this opportunity as well.

 Yes – These statements are all true, but additionally we know that exposure alone is not enough to teach children with special needs.
 Learning opportunities need to be planned for, lessons need to be structured, and the learning style and needs of the learner must be considered.
 Accommodations for learning styles, academic needs, and sensory and social issues must all be addressed.